danmatthews/danmatthews.me/resources/views/posts/2024-08-28-get-the-new-laravel-defer-helper-today.md

 excerpt: 'The new defer() helper is coming to Laravel soon.
 But you can get it today by writing this little helper function yourself.'
 ---

+**UPDATE 29th Aug.
+24:** [Newton Job](https://x.com/_newtonjob) on Twitter pointed out that the `dispatchAfterResponse` function ALWAYS uses the `sync` queue driver - so you don't need to add the `->onColllection('sync')` method.

+---

-Laracon US has had it's first day, and mixed in with the BIG announcements were some awesome little tidbits, including the new `defer()` helper, that allows you to push work into the background while sending a swift response to your users.
+Laracon US has had its first day, and mixed in with the BIG announcements were some awesome little tidbits, including the new `defer()` helper, that allows you to push work into the background while sending a swift response to your users.

 BUT, you can do this TODAY, but using the existing queue functionality (even if you don't have queues configured!).